 ANZ may change any transaction limit or impose new transaction limits by giving you notice.
-You can find out current transaction limits for your accounts by phoning ANZ on 13 13 14, 24 hours, 7 days a week.
+You can find out current transaction limits for your accounts by phoning ANZ on 13 13 14.

 How you can use ANZ Internet Banking

 You can use ANZ Internet Banking to make transactions on your linked accounts, as set out in your account terms and conditions.
 You can also use ANZ Internet Banking to purchase and order a range of financial services and products.
 You can get more details by visiting the website at www.anz.com.